jihenghu/rttov-mwrt-tutorial/README.md

-# Tutorial of microwave radiative transfer in RTTOV v13.2
+# Tutorial of Microwave Radiative Transfer in RTTOV v13.2
 Tutorial proj for microwave radiative simulation based on RTTOV v13.2

 ## Note